 Join Chef Erin MacDonald on her Middle Eastern adventure as she discovers new regions and new cuisines.

-In the first episode of this Shifting Sands series, Chef Erin travels to the Strait of Hormuz, the 'Norway of Arabia'.
+In the first episode of Shifting Sands, Chef Erin travels to the Strait of Hormuz, the 'Norway of Arabia'.
 A bountiful fjord full of scallops and barracuda, set against stunning, mountainous landscapes- it's a sight to behold.

-This area has also seen it's fair share of history, being one of the world's most strategically important choke points there's plenty to discover in this corner of the world.
+Having also seen it's fair share of history, being one of the world's most strategically important choke points there's plenty to discover in this corner of the world.

 About Chef Erin MacDonald: